fun-redoc/AoC2024/README.md

 + until now, good knowlege of regular expressions is very helpful,.., like in real life
 + used the `reduce` statement. works very fine. strongly recommended if you want to calculate aggregations over tables (arrays).
 + don't need to split the input in lines when using regular expressions to parse :-)

-# Hope you liked the Day 3 in ABAP, bye, bye till next time and Happy Coding.

 ## Copyrights and Credits